LKarataev/LKarataev/README.md

 ### About Me:

-I am a Backend Developer from Russia.
+I am a beginner Backend Developer from Russia.

 - 🔭 I’m learning backend for building web applications.